 The District Court Clerk's Office (Room 106) is open to the public daily on judicial days from 8:00 am through 12:15 pm, and 1:15 pm through 4:00 pm.
 Court staff will continue to respond to communication with the Clerk's Office through 4:30 pm as staffing allows.
 For in-person visits;

-The use of a Facial Covering is REQUIRED in courtrooms.
+The use of a Facial Covering is REQUIRED.

-If you wish to observe proceedings and are not a participant, use the links below.
+If you wish to observe proceedings and are not a participant, use the links to the youtube stream below.

 Kitsap County District Court contact methods:

 Option 2: Civil matters

 *Emergency Administrative Orders (links below) remain in full effect*

 The Kitsap County District Court is a court of limited jurisdiction.
 We hear misdemeanor and gross misdemeanor crimes, Small Claims and limited civil actions.
 Crimes heard by the District Court carry a maximum penalty of 364 days in jail and/or a $5,000 fine.
 The most common criminal charges include traffic charges such as Driving Under the Influence (DUI) and Driving with a Suspended License.
 Other misdemeanor charges of Assault, Theft and misdemeanor domestic violence charges are filed in District Court.
 Traffic offenses (infractions) such as speeding, vehicle registration (licensing) charges and equipment violations are also heard in District Court.